 The Pineapple, or the Dunmore Pineapple, is one of Scotland's most remarkable buildings.
-Standing a mile north of the village of Airth, it was built by the 4th Earl of Dunmore, John Murray, in 1761 as a birthday present for his wife Charlotte, in the form of a pavilion from which to view the walled gardens of Dunmore Park, the family estate.
-Why did the Earl top off his pavilion with a pineapple?
-Presumably to show that he could.
+Standing a mile north of the village of Airth, it was built by John Murray, the 4th Earl of Dunmore, in 1761 as a birthday present for his wife Charlotte.
+It took the form of a summerhouse from which to view the walled gardens of Dunmore Park, the family estate.

-Dunmore's Pineapple sees this trend taken to its eccentrically logical conclusion: and it may well be the only case of someone forming the entire roof of a building in the shape of a pineapple.
+Dunmore's Pineapple may well be the only case of someone forming the entire roof of a building in the shape of a pineapple.
 Perhaps surprisingly, the architect who designed the Pineapple is uncertain, though some have attributed it to the Scottish architect Sir William Chambers, who is known to have produced a number of distinctive buildings in London's Kew Gardens.
+(Continues below image...)

 The top of the Pineapple stands 45ft above the level of the walled garden to its south.
 On its the north side, outwith the walled garden, it stands 37ft above the surrounding landscape.
 A line of four large stone vases top the wall, two on either side of the Pineapple.
 These conceal chimneys that originally topped off a heating system within the garden walls.
 This was intended to promote the growth of exotic specimens (doubtless including pineapples) in the greenhouses that originally lined the inside of the north wall of the garden, either side of the ground-level portico.

 We tell the story of Dunmore Park separately, but by the 1970s the walled gardens had become overgrown and the buildings adjacent to the Pineapple were in danger of collapse.
 In 1974 the Countess of Perth, who had purchased part of the estate four years earlier, gifted it to the National Trust for Scotland.
-Working with the Landmark Trust they restored the Pineapple to its former glory, and it can now be rented out as a holiday home from the Landmark Trust.
+Working with the Landmark Trust they restored the Pineapple to its former glory, and it can now be rented out as a holiday home from the Trust.
 Access for residents is from the north side, while those viewing the Pineapple do so from the garden to the south after parking in the small car park outside the garden.

 Perhaps the grandest element of Dunmore Park that is still complete is the parsonage, standing back from the A905 (and glimpsed from it) on the east side of the park.
-You are left wondering how grand the grand house must have been if this was its parsonage.
-Also surviving is the estate model village, Dunmore, on the banks of the River Forth to the north east of the park.
+Also surviving is the estate model village, Dunmore, on the banks of the River Forth to the north-east of the park.
 This was developed in the mid 1800s from an earlier settlement called Elphinstone Pans.